Beat Generation: Early American sources

-The Beats were inspired by early American figures such as Henry David Thoreau, Ralph Waldo Emerson, Herman Melville and especially Walt Whitman, who is addressed as the subject of one of Ginsberg's most famous poems, A Supermarket in California.
+The Beats were inspired by early American figures in the transcendentalist movement, such as Henry David Thoreau, Ralph Waldo Emerson, Herman Melville and especially Walt Whitman, who is addressed as the subject of one of Ginsberg's most famous poems, "A Supermarket in California".
 Edgar Allan Poe was occasionally acknowledged, and Ginsberg saw Emily Dickinson as having an influence on Beat poetry.
 The 1926 novel You Can't Win by outlaw author Jack Black was cited as having a strong influence on Burroughs.

 French surrealism

-In many ways, Surrealism was still considered a vital movement in the 1950s.
+In many ways, surrealism was still considered a vital movement in the 1950s.
 Carl Solomon introduced the work of French author Antonin Artaud to Ginsberg, and the poetry of André Breton had direct influence on Ginsberg's poem Kaddish.
 Rexroth, Ferlinghetti, John Ashbery and Ron Padgett translated French poetry.
 Second-generation Beat Ted Joans was named "the only Afro-American Surrealist" by Breton.

 Philip Lamantia introduced Surrealist poetry to the original Beats.
 The poetry of Gregory Corso and Bob Kaufman shows the influence of Surrealist poetry with its dream-like images and its random juxtaposition of dissociated images, and this influence can also be seen in more subtle ways in Ginsberg's poetry.
 As the legend goes, when meeting French Surrealist Marcel Duchamp, Ginsberg kissed his shoe and Corso cut off his tie.
 Other influential French poets for the Beats were Guillaume Apollinaire, Arthur Rimbaud and Charles Baudelaire.